SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 21: This script reverse its input.
 - Task 22: This script display all users and their home directories, sorted by users.
 - Task 23: This script finds all empty files and directories in the current directory and all sub-directories.
+- Task 24: Ths script lists all the files with a .gif extension in the current directory and all its sub-directories.